No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 Common Questions About the American Flag

-The stars number 50 and represent the states.
-The stripes number 13 and represent the 13 original colonies.
-The color red is said to represent valor.
-The color white represents purity, while the color blue stands for justice.
+The stars number 50 and represent the states while the stripes number 13 and represent the 13 original colonies.
+The color red is said to represent valor, the color white represents purity, and the color blue stands for justice.

 Yes.
 The destruction of the American Flag is protected under the First Amendment of the U.S. Constitution.
 However, burning it could result in an arson charge or vandalism if on private property.